rvagg/archived-node-level-session/README.md

 ## API

 ### levelSession(options | location)

 Will create a new `LevelSession` instance, including an open LevelDB instance.
 You must provide a location for the LevelDB store, either as a `String` or on an `options` object with the property `'location'`.

+The returned object can be used as a stand-alone filter or as a Connect / Express middleware.

 Any additional options you provide on an `options` object will be passed on to [Generic Session](https://github.com/rvagg/node-generic-session), these options include: